 Draw a contract

-Invoices are not legally binding, but contracts are.
-To avoid any issues regarding future invoices, thoroughly outline your payment policy through a contract.
+Our research indicates that invoices are not legally binding, but contracts are.
+To avoid any issues regarding future invoicing, thoroughly outline your payment policy through a contract agreement.
 A solid contract should include the following information:

 - The parties involved (you and your customer).

 - Penalty fees in the case of late payment.

 - An outline of potential legal action in case of a dispute.

 While a comprehensive contract doesn’t guarantee on-time payment, our investigation demonstrates that it’ll make customers less likely to deviate from your payment schedule.

 Sometimes, it’s hard to scope out the customers who are willing to pay from those who aren’t.